Learning Pseudorandom Numbers with Transformers: Permuted Congruential Generators, Curricula, and Interpretability: Introduction

 \section{Introduction}

 Transformer-based models have achieved remarkable success across language, vision, and algorithmic tasks, demonstrating an ability to capture complex patterns from large-scale data~\citep{vaswani2023attentionneed,dosovitskiy2021imageworth16x16words}.
 Beyond supervised training, they can acquire new behaviors directly from examples provided in the input, a phenomenon known as in-context learning~\citep{brown2020languagemodelsfewshotlearners,olsson2022incontextlearninginductionheads}.
-Despite these successes, fundamental questions remain: what kinds of patterns can Transformers reliably learn, how can we train them efficiently and what mechanisms underlie their ability to generalize?
-To address these questions, we use pseudo-random number generators (PRNGs) as a controlled benchmark.
+Despite these successes, fundamental questions remain: what kinds of patterns can Transformers reliably learn, what are their ultimate limits, how can we train them efficiently and what mechanisms underlie their ability to generalize?
+One interesting direction to study these questions is in the context of learning data with pseudorandom structures.
+Specifically, in this paper, we use pseudo-random number generators (PRNGs) as a controlled benchmark.
 PRNGs are designed to pass statistical tests of randomness, yet their sequences are governed by hidden deterministic patterns.
-This contrast makes them an effective benchmark for testing whether Transformers can uncover hidden recurrence, scale to practical prediction tasks, and reveal the mechanisms that support generalization to unseen regimes.
+This contrast makes them an effective benchmark for testing the ultimate pattern-recognition capabilities of Transformers -- in particular whether they can uncover hidden recurrence, scale to practical prediction tasks, and reveal the mechanisms that support generalization to unseen regimes.

 PRNGs also comprise a fundamental primitive in cryptography.
 Like all primitives, their cryptographic security is based on hardness assumptions and it is therefore imperative to understand the extent to which modern AI systems can successfully attack them.